Scalable Estimation and Inference with Large-scale or Online Survival Data: Numerical studies

 We applied the proposed method to the breast cancer data collected in the U.S. National Cancer Institute's Surveillance, Epidemiology, and End Results-SEER Public‐Use Database.
 The SEER program collects cancer incidence and survival data from population-based cancer registries covering approximately 34.6\% of the population of the United States.
 The database records a number of patient and tumor characteristics such as demographics, primary tumor site, tumor morphology, stage at diagnosis, and first course of treatment, and the registries follow up with patients for vital status.
 With such a large-scale dataset, it offers a unique opportunity to examine the effect of patient and tumor characteristics on survival which is of most relevance in many cancer survival studies \citep{rosenberg2005effect,mccready2000factors}.

 We consider the data collected from 1998 to 2015 and select the data by the following criteria: 1) Races of either white or black; 2) Tumor size of less than 2cm; 3) Cancer stages of In situ, Localized, Regional, Distant; and 4) No missing values.
-The dataset consists of $229,156$ observations and the censoring proportion is about 10\%.
-The model (\ref{aft}) is employed to examine the covariate effects and the proposed SGD methods are used for estimation (\ref{SGD-avg}) and inference (\ref{SGD-avg-wt-b}) since the classical batch-based approach (\ref{obj:gehan}) is numerically no longer applicable due to memory and time constraints.
+The dataset consists of $221,013$ observations.
+The response of interest is time to death due to breast cancer and the censoring proportion is about 90\%.
+The model (\ref{aft}) is employed to examine the covariate effects and the proposed SGD methods are used for estimation (\ref{SGD-avg}) and inference (\ref{SGD-avg-wt-b}).
 The following covariates are included in our analysis.
-1) Age ( 6 levels: Below 35, 36-45, 46-55, 56-65, 66-75, Above 75); 2) Race ( 1 for White and 0 for Black); 3) Tumor Grade ( 4 levels: Well differentiated, Moderately differentiated.
+1) Age at diagnosis ( 6 levels: Below 35, 36-45, 46-55, 56-65, 66-75, Above 75); 2) Race ( 1 for White and 0 for Black); 3) Tumor Grade ( 4 levels: Well differentiated, Moderately differentiated.
 Poorly differentiated, Undifferentiated); 4) Cancer Stage (4 levels: In situ, Localized, Regional, Distant); 5) Year of diagnosis (3 levels: 1997-2003, 2004-2009, 2010-2015); and 6) the logarithm of Tumor size (mm).
 The categories ``Above 75", ``Undifferentiated", ``Distant" are taken to be the reference levels for Age, Tumor Grade and Cancer Stage, respectively.